-Judah faced the enemy with the keys to breakthrough: fasting, prayer, the Word of the Lord, and worship.
+Judah turned to the Lord and with fasting, prayer, worship, and seeking God’s Word.
 But there was one more key element that was necessary for Judah to overcome.

 Jehoshaphat had called the people to a fast.
 They had all stood before the Lord to pray and seek His face.
 They listened to the Word of the Lord spoken through the prophet.
 They appointed men to sing and praise the Lord at the head of the army.
 But they didn’t stop there.